 The Thiroom gloves feature a thick and full Panda foam pad on the palm area, providing premium protection against calluses, blisters, and cuts.
 The non-slip silicone with honeycomb design helps improve friction for a more secure grip on the bar.

-These gloves also offer impressive support and stability when it comes to your wrist joints thanks to the added wrist straps.
+These gloves also offer impressive support and stability when it comes to your wrist joints thanks to the sturdy wrist straps.
 They come with adjustable velcro closure to let you loosen or tighten the fit as you please.

 For extra convenience, the Thiroom CrossFit Gloves feature “Four Rabbit Ears” which are tabs that help you easily wear and take off your gloves.
 The gloves come in red, blue, and black colors, with sizes ranging from Medium to XX-Large.